 Personally, I always use tubes as getting oil on my fingers drives me nuts.

 Nevertheless, as long as you don’t get water into the mixture (either from it boiling and splashing in when melting or in the tubes themselves), the homemade lip chaps will last a couple of months.
-In fact, I’ve actually hap lip chaps for over a year.
+In fact, I’ve actually had lip chaps for over a year.

 It’s water that causes mold which obviously causes them to go bad so that’s what you need to be cautious of.

-While you can make this homemade lip balm recipe with essential oils, you can also make them by infusing the rind of the fruit into the oil!
 One of the reasons I like this option better is that citrus oils are extremely sensitive to the sun.
 In fact, they can actually cause burns to your skin if used too heavily in the sun.

 Given that I’m not going to pay attention if I have lip chap on before I head outside, I sometimes believe that using the zest of the fruit for scent is a safer option.